-When falconry related regulations and policies are being developed, the Ministry of Natural Resources and Forestry (MNRF) consults with stakeholders, including the OHC.
+When falconry related regulations and policies are being developed, the Ministry of Natural Resources and Forestry (MNRF) consults with stakeholders, including the Ontario Hawking Club.

 The MNRF’s falconry page, which includes falconry licensing requirements and rules, can be found here.